thrawnofthedead/rhcsa9-notes-consolidated/Configure local storage.md

         df -h
         ```

     * In RHEL block devices are an abstraction for certain hardware, such hard disks.
 The *blkid* command lists all block devices.
 The *lsblk* command lists more details about block devices.
+If for some reason you don't think that is correct you can ``cat /proc/partitions``

     * To list all disks and partitions:
         ```shell